 Development in the 1980s

-Other than the advancement in longboard design, the period of 1990s is also important in respect to the awareness regarding longboards.
-During this era, many online communities were used as the forum to spread important information about latest models of longboards.
-These online community forums were also used to exchange the effective ideas of improvements in longboards.
-This is how the era of 1990s played a great role in the expansion of skateboarding and longboarding.
+Other than the advancement in longboard design, the period of the 1990s is also crucial concerning the awareness regarding longboards.
+During this era, many online communities were used as the forum to spread relevant information about latest models of longboards.
+These online community forums were also used to exchange the practical ideas of improvements in longboards.
+This is how the era of the 1990s played a significant role in the expansion of skateboarding and longboarding.

 Age of Mass Popularity

 Finally, in 2010, longboards were mass popular!
 People used this equipment for various purposes.
 Some rode it to seek fun while others used it as a source of transport.
 City touring on longboard has been a significant trend from the very beginning.
 People with longboards always preferred covering small distance with this fun equipment in a natural way while enjoying refreshing city environment.In this period, the majority of students came to college riding their longboards because it was easy to carry indoors and ride the narrow paths inside the college.
 Many of them always loved to perform thrilling tricks in college to impress their friends.
 In fact, longboard races and maneuverability competitions were also held publically and in colleges to promote this sport.